 Michigan Fishing Regulations

 There are specific regulations in place to protect the fish populations and preserve the local waterways.
-For example, you’ll need to abide by minimum fish sizes and daily bag limits.
-The minimum size for largemouth and smallmouth bass is 14″, and you can catch up to 5 per day.
+For example, you’ll need to abide by minimum fish sizes and daily bag limits for all river flows, trout lakes, and Lake Michigan.

 Certain locations also have specific rules that you’ll need to find out about in advance.
 Not all waters are open all year round, and on others, you may be required to use artificial lures only.

-The Michigan Department of Natural Resources has created a guide to the full rules and regulations around fishing in Michigan.
+The Michigan Department of Natural Resources has created a guide to the full rules and regulations around fishing in MI.
 Make sure you check it out so that you’re aware of all the rules you’ll need to follow.

-Michigan Fishing Report
+Michigan Fishing Reports

-It’s always a good idea to check the latest fishing reports before you head out on the water.
+As a fly fisher, it’s always a good idea to check the latest fishing reports before you head out on the water.
 Checking the fishing reports brings you up to date on the recent water conditions and how the fish are behaving, so you know what gear to take with you.